ORF (broadcaster): Television channels

 ORF is a supporter of the Hybrid Broadcast Broadband TV (HbbTV) initiative that is promoting and establishing an open European standard for hybrid set-top boxes for the reception of broadcast TV and broadband multimedia applications with a single user interface.
 From 6 March 1995 ORF broadcasts 24 hours a day.

 Regional studios

 The ORF has one regional studio in each state, where each state produces its own radio and state television, which is broadcast over ORF2.
 The regional studio in Tyrol, also produces regional television and radio for the German-speaking population of South Tyrol, Italy.
 Even though each state has its own studio, most ORF productions are heavily focused on Vienna, since most shows are made there.

+Funding

+The ORF is funded by a television license fee, which since 1998 has been administered by its subsidiary Gebühren Info Service (GIS).
+The amount payable differs by state.
+As of 2022, Styria has the highest annual television licence cost, at €343.80, and Salzburg and Burgenland have the highest annual radio licence cost, at €94.92.
+Annual fees from July 2022 are:

+From January 2024, as part of reforms to the ORF tabled by the Nehammer Cabinet, the GIS organisation will be abolished and its associated TV licensing fee is expected to be replaced with a new compulsory ORF household tax, administered by ORF-Beitrags Service GmbH.
+As a result, some loopholes such as removing the antenna or tuner from television sets in order to declare them "GIS-Free" and hence exempt from the GIS fee (declared legal in a report to the Austrian Parliament in 2008, and confirmed as such by the Supreme Administrative Court of Austria in 2015, hence creating a market for selling regular and smart TVs without built-in antennas or tuners) will be closed under the new system.

 Major stars

 Many of Austria's best known TV stars work for ORF.
 According to surveys the most prominent television presenter in the country is former alpine skier Armin Assinger who is the host of the Millionen-Show, Austria's version of Who Wants to Be a Millionaire?.
 Mirjam Weichselbraun, a former MTV presenter is co-host of Dancing Stars, Austria's edition of Dancing With the Stars.
 The most popular comedy show on ORF is Wir sind Kaiser ('We Are Emperor') with comedian Robert Palfrader playing Emperor Robert Heinrich I, inviting celebrity guests to make fun of them.
 The best known news anchors are talk show host Ingrid Thurnher who was given seven Romy awards as most popular presenter; Armin Wolf who is best known for his hard-hitting interviews on the late evening news show ZiB 2; and Gabi Waldner, moderator of the weekly political magazine Report.